-For men who personally struggle with sex and love addiction.
+For men who personally struggle with pornography

-About the Workshop
+About the IN-PERSON Workshop

 The workshop is clinical, meaning all the leaders are at least master’s level, licensed counselors who are specifically trained in treating sexual addiction.
 We use a comprehensive approach that addresses not only the acting out behavior, but also its roots.
 Each person develops a specific recovery plan to guide his process after the workshop.